Paycheck Delay Calculator 2026

-See exactly when your first few paychecks will land based on your job start date, pay frequency, employer pay lag, and payday rules.
+See exactly when your first paycheck will arrive — enter your job start date, pay frequency, and employer pay lag.
 Spot cash-flow gaps before they happen.
+Free, no sign-up.

 Biweekly pay with 2-week delay